Olympic sprinter Tyson Gay's teen daughter killed in Kentucky crossfire

 The 15-year-old daughter of U.S. Olympic sprinter Tyson Gay died on Sunday after being caught in an exchange of gunfire between two vehicles outside of a Kentucky restaurant, police said.

-After the shooting at about 4 a.m. local time, Trinity Gay was taken in a private vehicle to a local hospital where she was pronounced dead, the Lexington Police Department said in a statement.
+After the shooting in Lexington at about 4 a.m.
+EDT (0800 GMT), Trinity Gay was taken in a private vehicle to a local hospital where she was pronounced dead, the Lexington Police Department said in a statement.

 Police said they have detained two people for questioning in connection with the incident.
 A homicide investigation is underway.

-Gay, 34, became a world sprint champion in 2007 and set the U.S. 100 meters record two years later.
-He made his Olympic debut in 2008, and remains one of the all-time fastest runners.
+Gay, 34, was born in Lexington and lives in a suburb of Orlando, Florida.
+He could not be reached for further comment.

+In 2007, he won three gold medals at the World Championships in Osaka, Japan, taking titles in the 100 meter, 200 meter and 4x100m relay.
+He set the U.S. record in the 100-meter sprint two years later.

-Gay represented the U.S. at the 2012 London Olympics, winning a silver medal with the 4x100 meters relay team but he lost the medal after testing positive for a banned substance in 2013.
+Gay, who made his Olympic debut in 2008, won a silver medal with the 4x100 meters relay team at the 2012 Games in London.
+But he lost the medal after testing positive for a banned substance in 2013.

 Condolences from the track and field world poured in on social media.